 Aircraft Valuation Methodology.
-The law specifies an aircraft valuation methodology county assessors must use that expires this year; next year, the law will be silent on assessment methodology for certificated aircraft.
+The law specifies a mandatory aircraft valuation methodology that expires this year.
+Next year, the law will be silent on assessment methodology for certificated aircraft.
 The law provides that preallocated fair market value will be the lowest of: